vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_card_mushroom.md

 #### Nice weather (only an icon)

 <img src="images_mushroom/mushroom_nice_outside.png" alt="mushroom chips" width="50px" style="float:left">

-&nbsp;  Show only a green icon, without any text, of a seat when the custom binary sensor `nice_outside` is `on` Otherwise this icon is not visible.
+&nbsp;  Show only a green icon, without any text, of a seat when the custom binary sensor `nice_outside` is `on` Otherwise this icon isn't visible.

 ```yaml
 {% raw %}